Mr-Zeros/Multimodal-PET-CT-EHR-Fusion-for-Prognostic-Stratification-in-Mantle-Cell-Lymphoma/README.md

 ### 3. Hierarchical MoE fusion

-The fusion module follows the manuscript's two-stage structure:
+The fusion module follows the two-stage structure:

 - **Intra-group aggregation**: each expert group is contextualized by a lightweight Transformer and pooled by learned attention
 - **Inter-group mixture**: refined group vectors interact through a second Transformer, then a gating network produces adaptive expert weights